28msec/zorba/test/rbkt/README.txt

  If ExpResults/foo/q.res does not exist, rbkt.sh prints a warning and reports that Q has failed.

- To create a new bucket, say boo, create a boo subdir under both Queries and ExpResults.
+ To create a new bucket, say foo, create a foo subdir under both Queries and ExpResults.

- To add a new query, say Q, in bucket boo, add file q.xq under Queries/boo and q.res under ExpResults/boo.
+ To add a new query, say Q, in bucket foo, add file q.xq under Queries/foo and q.res under ExpResults/foo.

  Usage